Sujudi: Career

-Seven years later, in December 1972, Sujudi obtained a doctorate degree from UI.
-He was made as a professor in microbiology on 16 November 1974.
-Shortly after becoming a professor, the dean of the medical faculty appointed Sujudi as the deputy dean for student and alumni affairs.
+Seven years later, on 2 December 1972, Sujudi obtained a doctorate degree from UI after defending his thesis on the identification of different species of Nocardia.
+He was appointed as a full professor in microbiology on 16 November 1974.
+Shortly after becoming a full professor, the dean of the medical faculty appointed Sujudi as the deputy dean for student and alumni affairs.
 Three years later, UI's rector Mahar Mardjono appointed him as the first deputy rector.

 Mardjono's term as rector ended in 1982.
 The university's academic senate, which consisted of UI professors and dean, nominated Sujudi and Harsya Bachtiar from the literature faculty to replace Mardjono.
 Sujudi was mostly favored to become the new rector due to his position as well as support from the entirety of UI, including the literature faculty.
 Sujudi won the rector election, but the central government refused to confirm the election results.
 The central government then appointed military historian Nugroho Notosusanto as rector.
 Nugroho demoted Sujudi from the highly influential post of first deputy rector to the head of UI's research center in June 1984.